-This article is going to show you the basic concepts of what views and subviews are on ENA Entuity Network Analytics and how ENA’s views allow you to organize the devices on your network without much effort during the network management process.
+This article shows you the basic concepts of Views and Subviews on Entuity Network Analytics (ENA) and how to use Views to organize Devices during the network management process.

-Views allow you to organize the devices that are under management in a way that makes sense for various purposes.
-For example, from this system shown above, there are a variety of views and subviews that organize the devices in different ways within the “my network” view.
-Here is the “my network” view for an administrator account with the access to a special view called all objects.
+Views allow you to organize Devices that are under management in a way that makes sense for various purposes.
+For example, from this system shown above, there are a variety of Views and Subviews that organize the Devices in different ways within the My Network View.
+Here is the My Network View for an Administrator account with the access to a special View called all Objects.

-- But there are also some other views that have been set up that organized the devices in different ways.
-From the image shown above, they have been arranged by geography, by
+- But there are also some other Views that have been set up that organized the Devices in different ways.
+From the image shown above, they have been arranged by Geography, Office, Technology and etc.

-From the East Coast devices, there are some devices in Florida and some others in the headquarters which is in New York.
-In the West Coast, there are some Californian devices.
+From the East Coast Devices, there are some Devices in Florida and some others in the New York Headquarter.
+In the West Coast, there are some Californian Devices.

-For example, another shows that the devices are broken by offices and you can see that there are three offices and an IP VPN service.
-At the same time, if you would like to break down the devices by technology and those breakdowns here are subdivided into folders called subviews which are categorized into Ethernet switches, firewalls managed hosts etc.
+For example, the image below shows that the Devices are broken By Offices and you can see that there are three offices and an IP VPN service.
+At the same time, if you would like to break down the Devices By Technology and those breakdowns here are subdivided into folders called Subviews which are categorized into Ethernet switches, firewalls, managed hosts, etc.